claytron5000/massachusetts_electionator/README.md

 - "For and Against" arguments?
 Sometimes these are available on the actual ballot.
 #### Resolutions
 - Are these the laws that are passed by the General Court?
 I.e. Massachusetts state laws?
 I'm a little unclear what these would point to.

+## NOTES
+There's a pretty clear divide between the different levels of government, and it might be a good idea to seperate each level as it's own set of tasks, if not site architecture.
+I say this because the source on municipal and county-wide issues and candidates is going to be very different(and more janky) than that of the state or federal level.
+For this reason I'm keeping 3 MVP's in mind without doing to much architecturing:

+### Municipal/County
+### State
+### Federal